 Harvesting Spiny Dogfish

-Some gillnet vessels target Atlantic spiny dogfish, mainly in state waters, but they're mostly caught as bycatch in gillnet and longline fisheries for groundfish species.
-They're also sometimes harvested as bycatch in trawl fisheries for groundfish.
+Gillnet and longline vessels target Atlantic spiny dogfish, mainly in state waters, but they're also often caught incidentally in trawl, gillnet, and longline fisheries for groundfish species.

 Trawls can impact habitat, depending on where they are used.
 Managers have implemented a variety of measures for groundfish trawl fisheries to protect habitat, including closing some areas to fishing and modifying fishing gear to reduce contact with habitat.
-Trawl and gillnet fisheries for groundfish can incidentally catch other fish and marine mammals (whales, harbor porpoises, etc.); restrictions on gear and fishing effort in these fisheries limit these interactions.
+Trawl and gillnet fisheries for groundfish can incidentally catch other fish and marine mammals (large whales, harbor porpoises, bottlenose dolphins, etc.) and sea turtles.
+Restrictions on gear and fishing effort in these fisheries reduce these interactions.